Second Council of Lyon: Other topics debated

-The council dealt with the reform of the Church, regarding which Gregory had sent out inquiries.
-Several bishops and abbots were deposed for unworthiness, and some mendicant orders were suppressed.
-On the other hand, the two new orders of Dominicans and Franciscans were approved.
+The council dealt with the reform of the Church regarding which Gregory had sent out inquiries.
+Several bishops and abbots were deposed for unworthiness.
+The council restated the Ne Nimium decree of the Fourth Lateran Council in 1215, which suppressed all religious orders founded since.
+This hit the mendicant orders especially hard, with the Sack Friars and Pied Friars ceasing to exist.
+On the other hand, the two new orders of Dominicans and Franciscans were approved, and the Augustinian Friars were put in a reserved status, probably on the influence of their cardinal protector Riccardo Annibaldi.

 There had been several lengthy vacancies of the Holy See, most recently the sede vacante that had lasted from the death of Clement IV, 29 November 1268, until Gregory's election, 1 September 1271.
 The council decided that in future the cardinals should not leave the conclave until they had elected a pope.
-This decision was suspended in 1276 by Pope Adrian V, and then revoked by Pope John XXI.
-It has since been re-established, and is the basis of present legislation on papal elections.
+This decision was suspended in 1276 by Pope Adrian V and then revoked by Pope John XXI.
+It has since been re-established and is the basis of present legislation on papal elections.

 Finally, the council dealt with the Imperial throne, which Alfonso X of Castile claimed.
 His claim was disallowed by the Pope, and Rudolph I was proclaimed King of the Romans and future emperor on 6 June 1274.

+Commemoration

+The seventh centenary of the Council was commemorated in Lyon in 1974.
+Pope Paul VI wrote to Cardinal Willebrands in advance of the celebration, referring to the Council as "the sixth of the General Synods celebrated in the Western world" (Latin: sextum recensetur inter Generales Synodos in Occidentali).